Arum Lily Blitz

 Record your progress with arum lily control

 We ask that you provide us with data on the spraying you do so that we can track progress and evaluate the success of the Blitz.
 The Herbicide Application Record can be used by you or your spray contractor to record the work done.
-Please email us a copy of this form each year!
+Please email us a copy of the form each year.

 Address